NICALab/BEAR/README.md

 ## Reproduce the paper

+We have already added small surveillance video, and calcium imaging data of mouse which are widely used in RPCA paper.
+You can first try these data.
-First of all, calcium imaging data we have used in paper is in this [Google Drive](https://drive.google.com/file/d/115lCnwIVU0TtKedQ_31FDaOG8wksGmG9/view?usp=sharing).
+Calcium imaging data of zebrafish we have used in paper is in this [Google Drive](https://drive.google.com/file/d/115lCnwIVU0TtKedQ_31FDaOG8wksGmG9/view?usp=sharing) (~10GB).
 Download, unzip, and move .tif and .mat files inside the data folder.
-We have already added small surveillance video which is widely used in RPCA paper.
-You can also try it.

 1. Figure 3.
 Phase diagram.
 ```bash